inktrap/studyriffic/README.md

 # Done

 ~~~
+ x add columns for all the types, like type1 type2 aso
  x include open interval behaviour notice in docs
  x include python rounding behaviour notice in docs
  x fixed demographic forms and made it skip empty values (this case should never happen but it is cleaner anyway)